466-htb/headless/reame.md

 ## Setup

 We used a [kali-linux vm](https://www.kali.org/get-kali/#kali-virtual-machines) to attack this machine.
-After downloading the vpn to connect to, I ran the following command to connect and was able to establish a connection after testing with `ping`.
+After downloading the vpn to connect to, we ran the following command to connect and was able to establish a connection after testing with `ping`.

 `sudo openvpn ~/Downloads/lab_Deanathan.ovpn`